valtimo-platform/valtimo-frontend-libraries/README.md

 ### What are the 'Valtimo frontend libraries'?
 This repository contains:
-- A collection of Angular libraries that together form the Valtimo frontend
+- A collection of Angular libraries that together form the Valtimo frontend.
 - The `app` module, containing an Angular application, used for library development

 ### Starting the Valtimo platform